 Academic Advisor: Professor Anat Lechner, 212-998-0263

-Full-Time students who select the Leadership & Change Management specialization must also complete COR1-GB.1302: Leadership in Organizations in addition to 9.0 credits from the list below.
+Full-Time students who select the Leadership & Change Management specialization must also complete COR1-GB.1302: Leadership in Organizations (or equivalent) in addition to 9.0 credits from the list below.

 |MGMT-GB.2159||Collaboration, Conflict, and Negotiation|

 |MGMT-GB 2162||Advanced Negotiation: Emotion & Nonverbal Communication in Conflict Resolution|

 |MGMT-GB 2164||Advanced Topics in Negotiation: Corporate Deals, Decisions, and Diplomacy|

 |MGMT-GB.2327||Managing the Growing Company|